ipo-exe/plans3/docs/iofiles.md

 - **File type**: csv data frame.
 - **Dataset type**: observed.
 - **Dataset description**:
-	 Data frame of hydrology parameter set and ranges.
+	 Data frame of hydrology parameter set, ranges and AOI factor.
 	 Parameters are:
 	 1) `m` - positive real value of effective transmissivity decay coefficient in mm;
 	 2) `lamb` -positive real value of the TWI threshold to compute local deficits (standard Topmodel is the averaged TWI) in TWI units;